 You can use tools like our Link Reports (powered by Majestic) to discover more about your competitors’ link profiles.

-Once you have a good picture of the links to their webpage versus yours, you might think about identifying the quality, relevant domains linking to your competition whom you want a link from too.
+Once you have a good picture of the links to their webpage versus yours, you might think about identifying the quality, relevant domains linking to your competition from whom you want a link from too.

 If you have a whole-SERP SEO strategy, you can stop worrying about beating just the 10 blue links.

 A whole-SERP SEO strategy analyzes the features that show up most in the search results for target keywords and then optimizes for them.
 Features can be anything from videos to images to featured snippets and beyond.